TodePond/TodePondDotCom/wikiblogarden/work/how-i-get-money/trust/readme.md

 I don't want to 'cheapen' the updates.
 I want them to be special - for supporters only.
 A place where I can speak to them directly.
 But I'd rather make the experience simpler and better for the people that do pay - which means no paywalls, no DRM, no nothing.

 So now, I upload the updates for everyone on [todepond dot com](/pondcast).
-I haven't set up a feed for it yet, but I will soon, now that I know I'll stick with it.
+I haven't set up a feed for it yet, but I will soon, now that I know I'm sticking with it.

 ## Trust

 At the top of each update, there's a little message saying that the update is for paying supporters only.
 I've started putting a checkbox too.

 I love how different this feels to most platforms.
-For me, it's a continuation of my expression and [values] (/wikiblogarden/art/why-bother/).
+For me, it's a continuation of my [values](/wikiblogarden/art/why-bother/).

 ## Money